iranianclever/sms_serial_verification/README.md

 - [x]  is it possible to check a serial from the gui?
 - [x]  dummy message for end to end test via SMS
 - [x]  log all incomming sms
-- [ ]  Atomic problem when I'm committing every 10 inserts
+- [x]  Atomic problem when I'm committing every 10 inserts
 - [x]  show smss at the bottom of the Dashboard
 - [x]  define indexes on mysql
-- [ ]  trim too long sms input
+- [x]  trim too long sms input
 - [x]  add some number to the cards
+- [ ]  fix query in README